Description of DroID - the Drosophila Interactions Database (Data version 2015_12 updated 16 December 2015)

 DroID is updated periodically.
 The current version is described in this document.
 Previous versions are described and available for downlaoding on the version history page.

-All Flybase gene IDs have been updated to Flybase release FB2013_01.
+All Flybase gene IDs have been updated to Flybase release FB2015_05.
 As in previous versions, FBgn's were removed if they were ambiguous.
-If an old FBgn split into two new primary FBgns, we deleted interaction records involving it.
+If an old FBgn split into two new primary FBgns, interaction records involving it were deleted.
 Because of this it is possible for some data sets to have fewer interactions (or genes) than the previous version of DroID.
 Refer to Flybase Document for more information about primary and secondary FBgn's.

 |Data set||Number of interactions||Number of genes|